sondr3/git-ignore/README.md

 [AUR](https://aur.archlinux.org/packages/git-ignore-bin/).
 Install it with your favorite AUR helper. `yay git-ignore`.
 This includes man pages.

+## Release pages

+You can also download the matching release from the [release tab](https://github.com/sondr3/git-ignore/releases), extracting the archive and placing the binary in your `$PATH`.
+Note that for Linux the `unknown-linux-musl.tar.gz` is preferred as it is statically linked and thus should run on any Linux distribution.

 # Usage

 To download and cache all available templates, use `--update`.
 This can also be